-- According to the manufacturer instructions on the patching mortar packaging, mix an adequate amount that can cover the entire crack.
+- According to the manufacturer’s instructions on the patching mortar packaging, mix an adequate amount that can cover the entire crack.

-- Using your putty knife, seal cracks as the whole by adding the newly created mortar.
+- Using your putty knife, seal cracks as a whole by adding the newly created mortar.

 - Use a clean putty knife to smoothen the patch surface already filled with mortar.
 Allow enough time for the mortar to fix and dry according to the time indicated on the patching mortar packaging.